MetaNetX/MNXtools/doc/convert_manual.md

 **REAC_MNET_MERGE**

-* Two or more different original reaction identifiers were mapped onto a single MNXref identifier.
+* Two or more different original reaction were mapped onto a single one.
 * _Suggested model improvement_: first, merge the implied metabolites into a single one; Secondly, merge the reactions into a single one.
-* _Nota Bene_: MNXref is agnostic with respect to reaction directions and places directionality constraints on top of the (undirected) equation, together with enzyme descriptions.
+* _Nota Bene_: On the contrary to SBML, MNXtools are agnostic here with respect to reaction directions.
+Directionality constraintsare placed on top of (undirected) equation, together with enzyme descriptions.
+This might explain part of the observed merges.